-Every day in the nearly 20 years she practiced medicine at the George Washington University's School of Medicine and Health Sciences, Seema Kakar saw the impact of unhealthy eating in her patients living with diabetes, high
+Every day in the nearly 20 years she practiced medicine at the George Washington University's School of Medicine and Health Sciences, Seema Kakar saw the impact of unhealthy eating in her patients living with diabetes, high blood pressure, kidney disease and other chronic diseases.

 Once she learned about an innovative curriculum on the new discipline of culinary medicine, an evidencebased field that blends food and cooking with clinical medicine as a tool to treat and prevent disease, Kakar was determined to share these knowledge and skills with future physicians.
-She launched culinary medicine education at SMHS in 2017, renting teaching kitchen space and teaching the "Health meets Food" curriculum.
+She launched culinary medicine education at SMHS in 2017, renting teaching kitchen space and teaching the "Health laboratory on culinary medicine's impact, the Seva Teaching Kitchen will host inperson and virtual immersive hands-on cooking classes for students, staff, faculty and patients.
+Participants will learn basic cooking skills, nutrition information and recipe knowledge that builds a firm foundation for eating delicious food that is also great for their health.